hogoww/Polyphemus/README.md

 - The class browser allows to browse classes and methods objects similarly to the Calypso browser in Pharo (Method code is currently not implemented, but we are working on it).
-Using the right click on a given method or class allow to inspect the selected object.
+Using the right click on a given method or class allows you to inspect the selected object.

 <p align="center">